The 10 hyper breeds of dog who love endless walks and exercise

-Hyper Dogs: Here are the 10 most energetic breeds of adorable dog that need lots of walks - including the loving Beagle 🐶
+Most Energetic Dogs: These are the 10 hyper breeds of adorable dog that find it hard to settle down - including the loving Beagle 🐕

 A huge number of us decided to welcome new puppies into our homes over the last couple of years – UK Kennel Club figures show dog ownership has soared with no sign of slowing.